Skip to main content

 Using Advanced Filters

-If you want to set custom conditions, use "Advanced Filters."
+If you want to set custom conditions, use "Advanced Filters".

 1. From the menu, click [Inbox], [Followers], or [Post Reactions].

-3. Click [Advanced Filters].
+3. Click [Advanced Filter].

 4. Click [Add Filter].